 The personal statement is the only opportunity for you to have a voice.
 In particular, use this space to state your career goals and what you want from your residency training.
-Explain what informed your decision to choose the field of pathology.

 When do programs begin reviewing applications?
 As soon as ERAS opens in September When do programs begin offering interviews?
 October